 Our contracts with our producing customers in our Natural Gas Services segment are primarily a mix of commodity sensitive percent-of-proceeds and percent-of-liquids contracts and non-commodity sensitive fee-based contracts.
-Our gross margin generated from percent-of-proceeds contracts is directly related to the price of natural gas, NGLs and condensate and our gross margin generated from percent-of-liquids contracts may include fee-based components.
+Our gross margin generated from percent-of-proceeds contracts is directly related to the price of natural gas, NGLs and condensate and our gross margin generated from percent-of-liquids contracts is directly related to the price of NGLs and condensate.
+Additionally, these contracts may include fee-based components.
 Generally, the initial term of these purchase agreements is for three to five years or, in some cases, the life of the lease.
 The largest percentage of volume at Minden, Southern Oklahoma and the Eagle Ford system are processed under percent-of-proceeds contracts.
 The contracts at our wholly owned Eagle plant are primarily fee-based.
 Our Wyoming system is a combination of percent-of-proceeds and fee-based contracts.
 Discovery has percent-of-liquids contracts and fee-based contracts, as well as some keep-whole contracts.
 Our Ada system is a combination of fee-based and keep-whole contracts.
 The producer contracts at our East Texas and Southeast Texas systems are primarily percent-of-liquids.
 The majority of the margin associated with contracts for our Pelico, Colorado and Michigan systems are fee-based.